Elisa Leonida Zamfirescu

 Elisa Leonida Zamfirescu (10 November 1887 – 25 November 1973) was a Romanian engineer who was one of the first women to obtain a degree in engineering.
 She was born in the Romanian town of Galați but qualified in Berlin.
 During World War I she managed a hospital in Romania.

 Early life and education

 Elisa Zamfirescu was born in Galați, Romania, on 10 November 1887.
 Her father, Atanase Leonida, was a career officer while her mother, Matilda Gill, was the daughter of a French-born engineer.
 She was one of 11 children; among her siblings were Dimitrie Leonida, also an engineer, and Gheorghe Leonida, a sculptor.

 Due to prejudices against women in the sciences, Zamfirescu was rejected by the School of Bridges and Roads in Bucharest.
-In 1909 she was accepted at the Royal Academy of Technology Berlin, Charlottenburg.
+In 1909 she was accepted at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin).
 She graduated in 1912, with a degree in engineering.
-It has been claimed that Zamfirescu was the world's first female engineer, but Englishwoman Nina Cameron Graham also gained a degree in civil engineering in 1912, from the University of Liverpool and the Irish engineer Alice Perry graduated six years before either of them: in 1906.
+It has been claimed that Zamfirescu was the world's first female engineer, but Englishwoman Nina Cameron Graham also gained a degree in civil engineering in 1912, from the University of Liverpool and the Irish engineer Alice Perry graduated six years before either of them, in 1906.